 “The only way to do great work is to love what you do”– Steve Jobs.

 Being a civil servant an IAS Officer’s mantra should be “Work is Worship” and should never forget that “the price of greatness is responsibility”- Winston Churchill.

 As an administrator, one should make sure the utmost standard of excellence in administrative work and action.
-The biggest challenge in being a part of the administration in India which is a diverse country is that different problems occur in each area and field and under these circumstances as an administrator one should think out of the box and devise a solution that tackles various problems effectively.
+The biggest challenge in being a part of the administration in India which is a diverse country is that there are different areas with different problems and under these circumstances,as an administrator, one should think out of the box and devise solutions that tackle various problems effectively.

 Being a part of the governmental machinery, an IAS Officer should be resilient and adapt to any changes in the system, operation, or structure yet endure the ethical norms of conduct.

-There would be tricky circumstances during the tenure that needs to be solved quickly, under these situations an IAS Officer should act shrewdly and should be decisive in approach that needs quick thinking, analysing all available possibilities and potential outcome of them and should act accordingly after a general consent.
+There would be tricky circumstances during the tenure that needs to be solved within limited time limits.
+Under these situations an IAS Officer should act shrewdly and should be decisive in approach that needs quick thinking, analysing all available possibilities and potential outcome of them and should act accordingly after a general consent.

 Utilitarianism is a general ethical theory that marks the point of right and wrong completely based on the consequences of one’s action or policy.
 Furthermore, it can also be considered as the action or policy has taken into account the interests of others.